IamLiesa/blog_21moves/content/blog/six-benefits-you-didn't-know-stretching-would-have-on-your-body.md

 **Mermaid pose** (*Eka Pada Rajakapotasana*)

-This pose actually evolves from the pigeon pose.
-It strengthens the core and pelvic floor, stretches the lower back, quad muscles, and hip flexors and opens the chest and shoulders.
+This pose actually evolves from the pigeon pose. **It strengthens the core and pelvic floor, stretches the lower back, quad muscles, and hip flexors and opens the chest and shoulders**.

 Start in a pigeon pose with your right leg forward, hands beside your hips and the right heel in line with your left hip.
 Look over your left shoulder and bend your left knee.
 Now reach back and grab your foot with your left hand.
 Now bend your left elbow around your foot until it lands in the crook of your elbow.
 Slowly lift your upper body up so you can lift your right hand up the sky.
 Then bend your right elbow and grab your left hand.